 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as electricity powers fridges, lights, computers, heating, water and many more resources in the slaughter house
+Narrator text: Carbon is released as electricity powers fridges, lights, computers, heating, water and many more resources in the slaughter house.

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: The materials used to package beef are produced.
-[X] Button 2: Trees and plants are cut down to make space for cows Button 3: Fertilisers are used to help grow cow feed
+Button 1: Beef is packaged.
+[X] Button 2: Trees and plants are cut down to make space for cows.
+Button 3: Fertilisers are used to help grow cow feed.

 Slide 9